interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/validate_shared_operational_intent.md

 ## Operational intent shared correctly check

-If a reference to the operational intent for the flight is not found in the DSS, this check will fail per **astm.f3548.v21.USS0005**.
+If a reference to the operational intent for the flight is not found in the DSS, this check will fail per **astm.f3548.v21.USS0005** and **astm.f3548.v21.OPIN0025**.

 ## Operational intent details retrievable check

-If the operational intent details for the flight cannot be retrieved from the USS, this check will fail per **astm.f3548.v21.USS0105**.
+If the operational intent details for the flight cannot be retrieved from the USS, this check will fail per **astm.f3548.v21.USS0105** and **astm.f3548.v21.OPIN0025**.

 ## Operational intent details data format check